 Strep throat is caused by streptococcal (strep) bacteria.
 There are many different types of strep bacteria.
 Some cause more serious illness than others.
 Strep throat is most often caused by group A beta-hemolytic streptococcus (GABS).
 Groups C and G strep bacteria also can infect the throat.

 The most common symptoms of strep throat are:

 You may also have a headache and belly pain.
 Less common symptoms are a red skin rash, vomiting, not feeling hungry, and body aches.

-Your doctor will do a physical exam, ask you about your symptoms and past health, and do a lab test such as a throat culture or rapid strep test.
+Your doctor will examine you, ask about your symptoms, and do a throat culture or rapid strep test.

 Doctors usually treat strep throat with antibiotics.
-Antibiotics shorten the time you are able to spread the disease to others (are contagious) and lower the risk of spreading the infection to other parts of your body.
-Antibiotics also may help you feel better faster.
+These drugs shorten the time that you're able to spread the disease to others (are contagious).
+And they lower the risk of spreading the infection to other parts of your body.
+They also may help you feel better faster.

 You are contagious while you still have symptoms.
 Most people stop being contagious 24 hours after they start antibiotics.
 If you don't take antibiotics, you may be contagious for 2 to 3 weeks, even if your symptoms go away.